 The Assumptions defined in the Security Target and some aspects of Threats and Organisational Security Policies are not covered by the TOE itself.
-These aspects lead to specific Security Objectives to be fulfilled by the TOE-Environment.
+These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
 The following topics are of relevance:

-Protection during Packaging, Finishing and Personalization, Usage of Hardware Platform, Treatment of User Data, Check of Initialisation Data by the Smartcard Embedded Software, Usage of Key-dependent Functionalities.
-Details can be found in the Security Target [6] resp.
-[8], chapter 2 and the Protection Profile BSI-CC-PP-0035-2007.
+- Protection during Packaging, Finishing and Personalization - Usage of Hardware Platform - Treatment of User Data - Check of initialisation data by the Smartcard Embedded Software - Usage of Key-dependent Functions - Operational Environment for RSA Key Generation function

+Details can be found in the Security Target [6] and [8], chapter 2.2.